-B. Level of Skill in the Art
+A. Level of Skill in the Art

-Petitioner states that one of ordinary skill in the art in the relevant field of recombinant DNA processes for the production, isolation, and use of chimeric proteins "would have held an advanced degree, such as a Ph.D., in molecular biology, biochemistry, cell biology, molecular genetics, or a related field, and would have experience using recombinant DNA processes to construct chimeric proteins, as well as experience using techniques for the expression, isolation, and purification of proteins."
+Petitioner contends that a person of ordinary skill in the art would have held an advanced degree, such as a Ph.D., in molecular biology, biochemistry, cell biology, molecular genetics, or a related field with experience in using recombinant DNA processes to construct chimeric proteins, as well as in expression, isolation, and purification of proteins.
 Pet.
-19-20 (citing Ex.
-1002 ¶ 30).
-Patent Owner's declarant essentially agrees with this definition, but states that he "disagree[s] that the Ordinary Artisan would have had much experience constructing chimeric proteins, as this was a relatively new development in August 1990."
-Ex.
-2001 ¶ 31.